🌕

 Full Word Study: Heaven (H8064 / G3772) →

-XI.
+XIII.
 The Resurrection Math

 Here's where it gets testable.
 If the household model is right, the numbers should work.
 If universal infant salvation is right, the numbers should work too.
-Let's check.

 About 117 billion people have ever been born (Population Reference Bureau).
 Pre-industrial child mortality was devastating — roughly 40–50% of all births died before age 5.
 That's about 50–55 billion children who died across human history.

-~55 billion children + ~124 million saved adults (0.2% per Jer 3:14) ≈ 55 billion total.
+If ALL children are automatically saved: ~55 billion children + ~124 million saved adults (0.2% per Jer 3:14) ≈ 55 billion total.
 That's 47% of all humans ever born.

 47% is not "few."
 Spurgeon's argument actually backfires: he said heaven must include infants to explain the "vast" population.
 But "vast" and "few" cannot both be true.